REGULATIONS regarding the organisation and progression of the Brasov International Marathon

 – 6-8 years old (girls; boys) – 500m

 – 9-11 years old (girls; boys) – 1km

 – 12-14 years old (girls; boys) – 1km

 This competition is aimed at children, young people and adults alike.
-They can compete in the races established by the organisers according to their age and training.
+They can compete in the races established by the organizers according to their age and training.

 Registrations are only deemed valid if all the data in the (online) registration form has been filled in and if proof of payment can be provided within 3 business days after registering online (with the exception of children’s races).